robertdebock/terraform-aws-cluster/examples/vault/README.md

-# Consul
+# Vault

-Spin up a HashiCorp Vault cluster.
+Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags.

 ## Setup